 - Other useful websites for finding a house or room: Housing anywhere, Kamernet, Pararius, Rentslam, Room Den Haag, Room To Rent, and Student Housing The Hague.

 There are also many groups on social media, such as Facebook, where students will advertise living space in their shared homes.

-- Join the facebook group called ‘Find a room(mate) or house in The Hague – kamer(s) in Den Haag’ with 20.000 members.
+- Join the Facebook group called ‘Find a room(mate) or house in The Hague – kamer(s) in Den Haag’ with more than 30.000 members.

 As with all tenants in the Netherlands, students who rent housing are protected by various laws and regulations.
 Find out more about your rights, and seek advice from:

 Good luck with your search for housing as you prepare to study in The Hague.
 You can find out more about rental housing in the Netherlands, local neighbourhoods that you might want to consider, and arranging household maintenance and other utilities.